Reece Papuni: Papuni vs Rapira

 In October 2014, Papuni took on one of his biggest rivals of his careers, Sam Rapira for the New Zealand national (NZNBF version) Light Heavyweight title on a Joseph Parker undercard, promoted by Duco Events.
 Rapira was the defending champion.
 The two has fought multiple times during their amateurs career.
 Papuni won the fight by stoppage in the fourth round, one of his biggest wins of his career.

 WBA Regional title fight, Christchurch return

 Papuni was originally scheduled to fight on another Joseph Parker undercard with Duco events in March 2015, however, the fight did not go ahead.
-On June 2015, Papuni took on Trent Broadhurst for the vacant WBA Oceania Light Heavyweight title.
+In June 2015, Papuni took on Trent Broadhurst for the vacant WBA Oceania Light Heavyweight title.
 Papuni took this big risk in hopes to reach the top 15 in the WBA.
 Unfortunately, Papuni lost the fight by fifth round stoppage, first loss of his professional career.
 In September 2019, Papuni took on Samoan boxer Tony Iapesa at Horncastle Arena in Christchurch.
 Papuni won the fight by fifth round stoppage.
 The event raised $183,000 for charity.